Incident Response

 NFIR’s team consists of digital forensic investigators, ethical hackers and team leads who all have Incident Response experience.
 After notification of the security incident, a team is put together that expresses its opinion.
 The size of the team depends on the type of cyber incident.
 Of course, all members of the team will work forensically during this process.

 Preventing security incidents is obviously better than curing them.
 We are convinced that companies benefit above all from good preventive measures, both technically and in terms of awareness.
-For this reason, NFIR conducts penetration testswe provide Security Awareness services and we offer a package of various services through the Cyber Security Support Contract.
+For this reason, NFIR conducts pentesting out, we provide Security Awareness services and offer a package of various services through the Cyber Security IR retainer.

 Incident Response Plan